 Sodium is found in salt, which is added to food.
 In general, most people consume much more sodium than they need.
 Diets high in sodium can increase blood pressure and lead to water retention.
-On a heart-healthy diet, you should consume no more than 2,300 milligrams (mg) of sodium per day—about the amount in one teaspoon of table salt.
-The foods highest in sodium include table salt processed foods, convenience foods, and preserved foods.
+On a heart-healthy diet, you should consume no more than 2,400 milligrams (mg) of sodium per day—about the amount in one teaspoon of table salt.
+The foods highest in sodium include salt processed foods, convenience/junk foods, and preserved foods.
 Table salt contains nearly 50% sodium.

 Cholesterol is a fat-like, waxy substance in your blood.
 Our bodies make some cholesterol.
 It is also found in animal products, with the highest amounts in fatty meat, egg yolks, whole milk, cheese, shellfish, and organ meats.
-On a heart-healthy diet, you should limit your cholesterol intake to less than 200 mg/dL per day.

 It is normal and important to have some cholesterol in your bloodstream.
-But too much cholesterol can cause plaque to build up within your arteries, which can eventually lead to a heart attack or stroke.
+However, too much cholesterol can cause plaque to build up within your arteries, which can eventually lead to a heart attack or stroke.

-The two types of cholesterol that are most commonly referred to are:
+The 2 types of cholesterol that are most commonly referred to are:

 Fats are calorie dense, therefore they pack a lot of calories into a small amount of food.
 Even though fats should be limited due to their high calorie content, not all fats are bad.
 In fact, some fats are quite healthful.
-Fat can be broken down into four main types.
+Fat can be broken down into 4 main types.

 It is generally recommended that you limit your total fat for the day to less than 25%-35% of your total calories.
 If you follow an 1,800-calorie heart healthy diet, for example, this would mean 60 grams of fat or less per day.

-Academy of Nutrition and Dietetics
+Eat Right—Academy of Nutrition and Dietetics

 Dietitians of Canada